Best time to visit Colombia

 January

-Celebrated in Pasat, the UNESCO-recognised Carnaval de Blancos y Negros (Blacks and Whites Carnival) is one of Colombia's most important and colourful cultural events.
+Celebrated in Pasat, the UNESCO-recognized Carnaval de Blancos y Negros (Blacks and Whites Carnival) is one of Colombia's most important and colorful cultural events.

 Held from 28th December to 6th January, it arose from native Andean and Hispanic traditions.